damsmcfly/php-i18n-class/README.md

 // will both print : 'Homepage';
 ```

-4 - Get the pluralized translated version of your phrase with getPlural
+**Get the pluralized translated version of your phrase with getPlural**
 ```
 $nbUsers    = 666;
 echo $u->getPlural('totalusers', $nbUsers);    	// Get pluralized translated phrase from key